MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-setprocessmitigationpolicy.md

 If the *MitigationPolicy* parameter is **ProcessFontDisablePolicy**, this parameter points to a <a href="/windows/desktop/api/winnt/ns-winnt-process_mitigation_font_disable_policy">PROCESS_MITIGATION_FONT_DISABLE_POLICY</a> structure that specifies the policy flags for font loading.

 If the *MitigationPolicy* parameter is **ProcessImageLoadPolicy**, this parameter points to a <a href="/windows/desktop/api/winnt/ns-winnt-process_mitigation_image_load_policy">PROCESS_MITIGATION_IMAGE_LOAD_POLICY</a> structure that specifies the policy flags for image loading.

+If the *MitigationPolicy* parameter is **ProcessRedirectionTrustPolicy**, this parameter points to a [PROCESS_MITIGATION_REDIRECTION_TRUST_POLICY structure](../winnt/ns-winnt-process-mitigation-redirection-trust-policy.md) that specifies the mitigation mode.

 If the *MitigationPolicy* parameter is **ProcessUserShadowStackPolicy**, this parameter points to a <a href="/windows/win32/api/winnt/ns-winnt-process_mitigation_user_shadow_stack_policy">PROCESS_MITIGATION_USER_SHADOW_STACK_POLICY</a> structure that specifies the policy flags for user-mode Hardware-enforced Stack Protection.